-Figure 6-74.
-802.1x Capability Settings and Table window
+Figure 6-96.
+802.1x Capability Settings window

 To set up the Switch's 802.1x port-based authentication, select which ports are to be configured in the From and To fields.
 Next, enable the ports by selecting Authenticator from the drop-down menu under Capability.
 Click Apply to let your change take effect.
+Configure the following 802.1x capability settings:

-Parameter D escription From and To Ports being configured for 802.1x settings.
+Parameter Description From and To Ports being configured for 802.1x settings.
 Capability Two role choices can be selected: Authenticator - A user must pass the authentication process to gain access to the network.
 None - The port is not controlled by the 802.1x functions.